 Inter-library loan, or ILL, is a service enabling library patrons access to materials unavailable in their local library collection.
 Inter-library loan is available to St. Thomas University School of Law faculty, students and staff.
 Alumni should inquire at their local public library.
 University main campus faculty, staff and students should contact the University Library for service.

-Inter-library loan requests can be made by filling out the online form (here) or downloading and filling in the Inter-library Loan Request form and bringing it to the Law Library Circulation Desk.
+Inter-library loan requests can be made by filling out the online form.

 - Members of St. Thomas Law Review are requested to make Law Review related ILL requests through the Law Review office administrator, Mickey Budlong, in order to avoid any duplication of requests.
 Please provide as much information as possible.